Why Decentralized Apps Are Needed and How They Work

 3. IPSE — a peer-to-peer search engine enabling private searches on a file-sharing network.
 It runs on the EOS blockchain and IPFS protocol.

 These, as well as thousands of other dApps, truly unleash the potential of blockchain technology for the real world.
-We recommend that you take a closer look at them, since the hopes for developing a new generation of digital solutions and Web 3.0 rest on decentralized applications.
+We recommend that you take a closer look at them, since the hopes for developing a new generation of digital solutions and Web 3.0 rest on decentralized apps.

 map